REST API File Upload using SSIS (Multi Part POST)

 Most common extension and Content-Type

-In the multi-part upload you might have noticed that ZappySys adds content-type for some file extensions.
-Here is full list of some common extensions and its content-type
+In the multi-part upload, you might have noticed that ZappySys adds a content type for some file extensions.
+Here is a full list of some common extensions and their content-type

 Conclusion

-If you have need to perform REST API File Upload / REST API integration without learning complex APIs and programming languages (e.g. Python, JAVA, C#) then SSIS PowerPack provides perfect way to do REST API integration with your existing system.
-You can uncover endless possibilities with drag and drop approach which is not only simple to use but includes many options for complex scenarios too.
+If you need to perform REST API file upload or REST API integration without learning complex APIs or programming languages (e.g., Python, Java, C#), SSIS PowerPack provides a perfect way to integrate REST APIs with your existing system.
+You can uncover endless possibilities with a drag-and-drop approach that is not only simple to use but also offers many options for complex scenarios.

 Keywords